Kiernan Hughes-Mason: Semi-professional career

 In May 2012, the striker completed a move to Conference South side Welling United, where he earned promotion back to the Premier division in his inaugural season with the club.
 Scoring 11 league goals and making 49 appearances in all competitions during the season, he couldn't have the same impact in his second campaign.
 Hughes-Mason made 15 league appearances during the 2013-14 season, and joined Concord Rangers on loan in December 2013.
 He also had a brief loan at Hayes & Yeading United, scoring once in three appearances.

 Following his departure from Welling United late into the season, Hughes-Mason joined Maidstone United for the remainder of the campaign, making nine league appearances.

 In July 2014, he joined league Isthmian Premier Division rivals Leatherhead.
 A successful first season saw Hughes-Mason feature regularly for the recently promoted club with 21 goals in all competitions.
 He remained in the first team set-up the following season with 14 goals, and added another two to his tally during the 2016–17 season.
 Continuing to feature regularly under newly appointed manager Jimmy Bullard, he recorded 14 appearances in all competitions prior to his departure.

 In October 2016, Hughes-Mason joined Isthmian Division One South side Walton Casuals.
 He scored his first goal for the club in his second appearance, netting in a 3–2 win over Hastings United.

 In November 2016, he was snapped up by league rivals Hastings United.
 Hughes-Mason scored on his debut with a 90th-minute goal in a 7–0 victory at Chatham Town, and opened the scoring three days later when making his home debut in a 3–0 win over Greenwich Borough.

 After a season with Barking, where he scored ten goals, Hughes-Mason left the club to move to New Zealand and join North Wellington.
 He then joined New Zealand Premiership side Tasman United ahead of the new campaign.

 He returned to England in 2019 to re-sign for Barking, before signing for Hythe Town in September 2019.

 In 2020, Hughes-Mason became the manager for the newly formed Hashtag United reserve team.
 On 19 October 2020, he made his debut for the first team as a 75th-minute substitute for striker George Smith against Clapton, scoring a goal in the 90th minute.

 On 6 June 2022, Saffron Walden Town announced the signing of Hughes-Mason from Hashtag United.
-He made his league debut in their first game of the season, a 2-1 win against Clapton.
+He made his league debut in their first game of the season, a 2–1 win against Clapton.

+In February 2024, Hughes-Mason made a singular appearance for Corinthian-Casuals.